shannonlabumn/shannonlabumn.github.io/currentmembers.md

 </div>
 </figure>

-Julia is a junior majoring in Bioproducts and Biosystems Engineering with a focus in Ecological and Environmental Engineering.
+Julia is a senior majoring in Bioproducts and Biosystems Engineering with a focus in Ecological and Environmental Engineering.
 She is currently working as a Greenhouse and Lab Assistant with the Shannon Lab and loves plants and is interested in how plants alter the soil and affect the environment.
 In her free time, she loves hiking, marching band, and spending quality time with her friends.</p>
  <br/>
  <br/>
  <br/>